appuchias/gasdbupdater/README.md

 I made this to learn a bit of Go and try to improve the efficiency of the price updates of [my website](https://appu.ltd).

+Current version should work but I'm not currently using it.

 ## Setup

 1. Navigate to the desired folder to store the code: `cd <path>`